COVID-19 Maternal and Infant Health Research Registries

 - This registry is part of an observational research study that examines the short and long-term effect of COVID-19 in pregnancy and while breastfeeding.
 The research takes place via phone calls throughout pregnancy and post- delivery and may ask for breastmilk samples and medical records related to the pregnancy.

 - Inclusion criteria: Currently pregnant, a resident of Canada or the U.S., and has known or suspected COVID-19 infection at any point in pregnancy or within 30 days of the last menstrual period before pregnancy.

 - This registry from the University of Illinois at Chicago aims to understand how isolation, stress and changes in healthcare related to COVID-19 affect pregnancy and the postpartum period.
-Participation includes a 20- minute, anonymous survey and is open until July 3.
+Participation includes a 20- minute, anonymous survey.

 - Inclusion criteria: Women who are currently pregnant or have given birth since January 2020, at least 18 years old, able to read English and are in the United States

 - This National Registry represents a collaboration between the American Academy of Pediatrics, Section on Neonatal-Perinatal Medicine (SONPM), the Vermont-Oxford Network (VON), and MedNAX (an organization of private neonatologists).
 This registry focuses on relative risks of transplacental, perinatal and postnatal transmission of COVID-19.
-It will provide population data on mother-infant dyads with the participation of hospitals around the US that have NICUs, by invitation.
-Once it reaches 25 mother/infant dyads, real-time descriptive data will be available weekly on the SONPM website.
+The registry will provide population data on mother-infant dyads with the participation of hospitals around the US.
+The focus of the data collected will be for the perinatal community.
+Once the registry reaches 25 mother/infant dyads, real-time descriptive data will be available weekly on the SONPM website.